 I can't thank you enough for being on this journey with me, many of you supporting my efforts since I started this team 8 years ago.
 You are amazing because it will take all of us to make Alzheimer's disease and all dementia's a thing of the past.

-Progress is being made and your support continues the momentum that has been gained over the years in increasing awareness and support programs and of course, much needed funding for continued research so that there is a way slow the progression of the disease, cure it and find a way to prevent it.
+Progress is being made and your support continues the momentum that has been gained over the years in increasing awareness and support programs and of course, much needed funding for continued research so that there is a way to slow the progression of the disease, cure it and prevent it.

 There is hope for the future, I know, but it can't come soon enough.
 We all have lost too many loved ones already.
 Each year that passes, I lose something more of my Mom and she needs more of us.
 It's not an easy road for her nor for our family but a road that we will continue to go down with her because after all she is Mom, the one that lovingly once took care of all of us.